How to Create a Fraud Prevention Plan for Your Business

 It’s also crucial to delineate procedure from adherence to process.
 Even the most advanced anti-fraud measures can be defeated if no one actually follows the prescribed policies.

-If you discover that there are still severe weaknesses in your fraud assessment, it’s good practice to appoint someone from the management team as a stakeholder to take the lead and improve your procedures as soon as possible.
+If you discover that your fraud assessment still has severe weaknesses, it’s good practice to appoint a stakeholder from the management team to take the lead and improve your procedures as soon as possible.

 Invest In Insurance

 While all these precautions will help significantly reduce the risk of fraud, no measure is foolproof.
-If worst comes to worst and a fraudulent attack does happen, the losses can be significant.
+If the worst happens and a fraudulent attack does happen, the losses can be significant.
 In such cases, it’s crucial to protect your business with insurance.

 Having the right insurance plan in place will help reimburse you for losses incurred.
-However, fraud is a complex risk, which means that it’s essential to consider your insurance needs carefully.
+However, fraud is a complex risk, so it’s essential to consider your insurance needs carefully.

 The coverage that will respond to the majority of fraud-related exposures is a commercial crime policy.
 It will protect from loss of money, property, and other assets due to fraud.
 It will also provide protection against employee theft, forgery, break-ins, and more.